AH2005NA/m5stick-shark/README.md

   * Power: Long-press the power button for 6 seconds to turn off the unit
   * Home: Tap the power button (closest to the USB port)
   * Next: Tap the side button
   * Select: Tap the M5 button on the front of the unit
+  * M5Button presst while Startup: no Startupsound

 * Cardputer
   * Home: Tap the Esc/~/` key or the Left-Arrow/, key
   * Next/Prev: Tap the Down-Arrow/. key and Up-Arrow/; keys to navigate
   * Select: Tap the OK/Enter key or Right-Arrow/? key
+  * M5Button presst AFTER switch turn on: no Startupsound

 ## NEMO Portal
 In NEMO Portal mode, NEMO activates an open WiFi Hotspot named "Nemo Free WiFi" (configurable in portal.h) with DNS, DHCP and Web servers activated.